khuyentran1401/cicd-mlops-demo/README.md

 make setup
 ```

 Make some some changes to any files in the following directories `src`, `tests`, `conf`.
-For the sake of demonstration, we will make minor changes the file `conf/config.yaml`:
+To demonstrate, we will make minor changes the file `conf/config.yaml`:

 ![](demo_images/code_change.png)